shirley-06/MICB475_25W1_Team_8/README.md

 #### Action Items
 - Explore datasets and brainstorm potential research question
-    - Compile new datasets and send them to Dr.Sun Friday EOD
+    - Compile new datasets and send them to Dr. Sun Friday EOD
 - Add Chad to the repository